 - March 1 for reentry into fall semester

-- June 1 for reentry into winter semester
+- June 1 for reentry into spring semester

 - Nov.
 1 for reentry into summer semester

 Students who do not engage in coursework for one year or greater will need to reapply.
 General College policies on tuition and fees for remediation of courses will apply.

 - Students wishing to apply for readmission must submit a readmission form to the director of admissions. - If readmitted, a student may repeat a course only once. - A course must be repeated the next term in which the course is offered.
-Absences longer than one semester require an application for a leave of absence. - Requests for readmission will be evaluated on an individual basis. - The decision to readmit a student will be based on the following criteria: - Available space within the program track. - Review and evaluation of the student's professional and ethical behavior as well as academic and clinical performance at the time of withdrawal or dismissal. - Cumulative GPA of at least 2.0 (a higher GPA may be needed to be competitive).
+Absences longer than one semester require an application for a leave of absence. - Requests for readmission will be evaluated on an individual basis. - The decision to readmit a student will be based on the following criteria: - Available space within the track. - Review and evaluation of the student's professional and ethical behavior as well as academic and clinical performance at the time of withdrawal or dismissal.

+- Cumulative GPA of at least 2.0 (a higher GPA may be needed to be competitive).
 Note: Calculation of readmission GPA will not include the failing letter grade of the last course where the student was not successful. - Submission of evidence demonstrating potential for academic success. - Students are not eligible for readmission following failure of two courses required for the RN-to-BSN program track.
-A student may not enroll more than twice in any course. - A grade of W does not apply. - If a student withdraws (WP/WF) and at the time of withdrawal has less than a C grade equivalency, the WP/WF is considered the same as a course failure. - A grade of WP or WF counts as enrollment in a course. - A plan of success will be developed on an individual basis. - Readmitted students enter under the curriculum, program policies, and Academic Bulletin in place during the semester of reentry into the program track. - Students are not eligible for readmission if they receive a grade lower than a C in two nursing courses, resulting in the student having a total of two nursing course failures.
-During the WP/WF drop period, students earning a grade of C- or lower or failing the practicum experience will receive a WF grade.
-A grade of WF is equivalent to a failure.
+A student may not enroll more than twice in any course. - A grade of Z does not apply. - If a student withdraws and at the time of withdrawal has less than a C grade equivalency, the W is considered the same as a course failure. - A grade of W counts as enrollment in a course. - A plan of success will be developed on an individual basis. - Readmitted students enter under the curriculum, program policies, and Academic Bulletin in place during the semester of reentry into the track.